p-lahanas/OpenBSD-patches/README.md

 The executable utility that executes commands with elevated privileges (as root or another user).

 ### pfexecd
-A daemon (running as root) which determines if the user is allowed to request elevated priviledges.
+A daemon (running as root) which determines if the user is allowed to request elevated privileges.

 ### pfexecve
 A new system call that requests elevated privileges from the system and then replaces the current process image with a new process image.